 How to Gently Cope With Loneliness

-by Clinical Psychologist Dr Cindy Theresiana
+by Brisbane City Psychologist Dr Cindy Theresiana

 Loneliness is one of the most complex human emotions and can be very painful to feel.
 Loneliness is not just merely being alone, it is a feeling and awareness of being disconnected from people around you.
 Some people describe the experience of loneliness as “being invisible while the world goes by around you”, “I feel like screaming but no one hears me”, or “intense longing to be seen, understood and connected”.

 Although loneliness can make it seem like you are the only person who feels lonely, nearly everyone feels lonely at times.
 For some people, loneliness is a transient feeling and experience.
 For others, loneliness is experienced during major changes in their lives, such as moving away, losing a loved one, a relationship break up, becoming a new parent or retiring.